mims-harvard/SPECTRA/README.md

 ## How to use spectra

-### Step 1: Define the spectral property, cross-split overlap, and the spectra dataset wrapper
+### Step 1: Define the spectral property and the spectra dataset wrapper

 To run spectra you must first define important two abstract classes, Spectra and SpectraDataset.